 Stretching from its biblical past to its most recent conflicts, there is a rich seam of heritage here: this is the land of Noah’s Ark, after all.
 Crammed with natural beauty and with more ancient churches and monasteries than seems feasible, Armenia wears its historical significance with pride.
 Adventurous travellers looking for scenic bike rides and hikes will love the plentiful mountains, gorges and valleys, and when it’s time to take things at a more leisurely pace, a lively cafe culture provides ample opportunity for languid days spent milling around markets soaking up the unique Armenian culture.

-Top three things to do in Armenia
+Top things to do in Armenia

 Step into the past

 Vagharshapat (once the capital of Armenia) is the home of Echmiatsin, considered to be one of the oldest cathedrals in the world.
 This stunning piece of architecture is believed to have been completed in the early 4th century and merits a UNESCO World Heritage listing.
 There are also many monasteries scattered throughout the country, most of them built at sites with a connection to St Gregory who certainly know how to pick some breathtaking locations...